juan-instructor/comit-project-milestones/README.md

 ## 📃 Milestone 5 - Deadline April 11, 2025

-This milestones ensures you have a database created and `backend` environment prepared (API).
+This milestone ensures you have a database created and `backend` environment prepared (API).

 1. **Update** your `README` file as needed.
 Ensure the roadmap and other documentation is up to date.